How to Install The Bayview Roofing Collection

 Install shingles at the valley - Where there is a valley we recommend starting from the valley moving towards the rake edge when installing the Shake and Diamond Shingle.
 Position a full shingle on the next course and offset to match the existing pattern.
 Now place a shingle over the valley to determine the angle of the cut.
 Leave 3/4” - 1” to fold under which allows you to lock into the valley clip.
 If you find the shingle section that is to be locked into the valley is too narrow you can pop rivet the shorter piece to the adjacent shingle, then install as one unit.

 Helpful Tip Before fastening the shingle at the valley, lock in the shingle next to it to align the vertical joint and fasten the two shingles after they are straight.
 The shingle at the valley may need to be gently tapped upwards to fully lock the shingle in place.

 STEP 6: Hip and Ridge Installation

 Shingles will be installed up to the roof ridge.
 Trim back the shingle as required.
-Lay down the QUARRIX Ridge Roll4 with sealant, then the ridge cap starter.
-The ridge cap is placed over top and two stainless steel fasteners are inserted into the two screw holes provided (diagram 6.2).
+Lay down the QUARRIX Ridge Roll with sealant, then the ridge cap starter.
+The ridge cap is placed over the top and two stainless steel fasteners are inserted into the two screw holes provided (diagram 6.2).
 The next ridge cap simply locks into the previous cap.
-The Ridge Cap are interlocked moving in the direction of the prevailing wind.
+The ridge cap is interlocked moving in the direction of the prevailing wind.